Benchen Monastery School

 We use visual aids to introduce the Tibetan alphabet to the children as Tibetan is not their mother language.
 The Tibetan letter NYA also means fish in Tibetan.
 The teachers told the story of the rainbow fish to the children and the children drew the fishes which form the Tibetan letter

 The transition into implementing the Abiding Heart kindergarten was very smooth thanks to Khechok and Dolma Tsering’s dedication.
-Khechok has been training at Abiding Heart since 2019 and is a very experienced and compassionate teacher.
+Khechok has been on our teacher at Abiding Heart since 2019 and is a very experienced and compassionate teacher.
 With her help and Dolma Tsering’s deep care to the children they made the transition into Abiding Heart’s kindergarten very smooth!

 The kindergarten day is full of play, nature, discoveries, dance, song and stories.
 In addition, in the kindergarten we have also implemented an immersive spoken Tibetan language programme.
 This includes the teachers teaching the whole group and small groups Tibetan using gestures and visuals to tell the children stories and engage in conversations.
 This programme aims at giving children a full year or two of spoken Tibetan so that when they join class 1 they would have good Tibetan language skills at the level where they can easily access the curriculum content that is taught in Tibetan.
 Based on several language teachers' expert advice, additional languages are taught later on.